ITV/scala-pact/scalapact-docs/src/main/paradox/help.md

 Good places to start are the official [pact.io](http://www.pact.io) website or this article on [CDC](http://martinfowler.com/articles/consumerDrivenContracts.html).

 ## Help using Scala-Pact or Pact
-Please direct questions to the official [Pact support google group](https://groups.google.com/forum/#!forum/pact-support).
+Please direct questions either to the [stackoverflow](http://stackoverflow.com/questions/tagged/pact) page or the official [Pact support google group](https://groups.google.com/forum/#!forum/pact-support).
 As well as queries, we would love to hear feedback about your experiences with Scala-Pact and Pact generally.

 If you're a developer looking to contribute or build a new Pact implementation there's a [group](https://groups.google.com/forum/#!forum/pact-dev) for that too!